cds-snc/gcds-docs/src/en/components/footer/use-case.md

 permalink: /en/components/footer/
 date: 'git Last Modified'
 ---
+Footer is a required component for Canada.ca pages.

 Take a look at what problems the footer solves to see if they fit the problem you're solving for.